Abhishek Bachchan Goes Wild Over Aishwarya Rai! Posts Lovey-dovey Captions About Her On Instagram!

 Abhishek Goes Lovey-dovey

 "Love this photo.....
-Oh yes, and the beautiful lady in it too," caption Abhishek Bachchan.
+Oh yes, and the beautiful lady in it too," captioned Abhishek Bachchan.

 All Praises To